 Most Kindred viciously strike down their ghouls at even the slightest hint of rebellion.
 This is a negative reinforcing cycle, as fear of rebellion leads to mistreatment, which in turn encourages rebellion.
 When a ghoul finally goes rogue, they are hunted with just as much (if not more) fervor than a diablerist.
 Rogue ghouls are threats to all Kindred.

 Many Kindred play such games with their enemies’ ghouls despite the danger.
-Few ghouls have sufficient strength of will to break free of their domitors, but with a little outside help (such as from the Dominate or Majesty Disciplines), they can be pushed.
+Few ghouls have sufficient strength of will to break free of their domitors, but with a little outside help (such as from the Dominate or Presence Disciplines), they can be pushed.
 Kindred regard this as a heinous act, but the rebelling ghoul rarely survives long enough to be questioned.

 Traitorous ghouls that survive their domitors’ initial wrath, however, are almost always driven to hunt the Kindred they once served.
 Such ghouls can be motivated by revenge, but others simply miss the taste of Kindred vitae and fear to start aging again.
 The strongest motivation of all for a rogue ghoul, however, may be the simple fact they have seen behind the Masquerade.
 They have witnessed the All-Night Society in all of its dark splendor and cannot go back to the complacent mortal lives they once led.